 These constitutional guarantees of free expression were far more detailed and explicit then the protections in the U.S. Constitution’s 1st Amendment, with nearly 6 times as many words used (266 words vs. 45 words).
 In the years surrounding the adoption of the 1994 Ethiopian Constitution, hundreds of newspapers and magazines were created.
 But as the ruling party, the Ethiopian People’s Revolutionary Democratic Front (EPRDF), consolidated power throughout the 1990s and 2000s, licenses for operating media organizations were revoked, newspapers were shut down, journalists and political bloggers were jailed, and dozens of others fled the country.

 A 2009 Anti-Terrorism Proclamation stated, “Whoever publishes … a statement that is likely to be understood by some or all of the members of the public … as a direct or indirect encouragement … of an act of terrorism … is punishable with rigorous imprisonment from 10 to 20 years.”
-The highest profile case involved the “Zone 9” blogging collective, with blogger Eskinder Nega being sentenced to up to 18 years in prison for writing about a banned group, and other members being given lesser sentences.
+The highest profile cases involved members of the “Zone 9” blogging collective, some of whom were tortured and held without trial.
+Journalist Eskinder Nega was also sentenced to up to 18 years in prison for writing about a banned group.
 Why did the explicit constitutional protections fail to uphold their stated guarantees to protect speech?

 Among the numerous factors that are needed to guarantee free expression, one critical element is the need for a balance of political power, and another is an independent judiciary that can play a relatively disinterested role in settling political questions.
 In the 2015 elections, the EPRDF coalition won all 546 parliamentary seats.
 It is doubtful that any nation could adequately protect minority political views or maintain judicial independence if the governing party held 100% of the legislative seats, no matter how strong the constitutional protections.